SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-12-moderna-2022-q1-earnings-call.md

 <a href="{{ site.baseurl }}/images/2022-05-12-moderna-q1-earnings-call-covid-1.jpg"><img src="{{ site.baseurl }}/images/2022-05-12-moderna-q1-earnings-call-covid-1-thumb.jpg" width="400" height="226" alt="Moderna Earnings Call: COVID-19 boosters in the endemic phase" title="Moderna Earnings Call: COVID-19 boosters in the endemic phase" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 They're also looking ahead hopefully, to the time when COVID-19 is endemic, rather than pandemic.
-To their credit, they've done some thinking about just what the desireable properties of variant-specific boosters should be.
+To their credit, they've done some thinking about just what the desirable properties of variant-specific boosters should be.
 (While I'd _prefer_ the FDA's VRBPAC committee to have done this, they were busy being slow or working on other things.)